Deputy City Attorney - Labor Team - City Attorney's Office (8177)

 About the Labor Team

-The Labor Team is a collaborative and dynamic group of 17 attorneys, five paralegals and legal assistants, and five legal secretaries.
-The Team defends the City in state and federal civil litigation (through trial and appeals), in administrative proceedings involving labor and employment matters, and provides proactive advice and risk management strategies to its client departments on all aspects of the City’s labor and employment relationships.
+The Labor Team is a collaborative and dynamic group of 16 attorneys, five paralegals and legal assistants, and six legal secretaries.
+The Team defends the City in state and federal civil litigation (through trial and appeals), in administrative proceedings involving employment and labor matters, and provides proactive advice and risk management strategies to its client departments on all aspects of the City’s labor and employment relationships.
 The Team advises and represents the City in its on-going relationships with the more than 30 unions that represent City employees, including collective bargaining, labor grievance arbitrations, and defending unfair labor practice and other administrative charges.

 Deputy City Attorney Position and Responsibilities

-Attorneys on the Labor Team are assigned a caseload of civil litigation and administrative matters.
-They handle all aspects of their cases, including case assessment, litigation strategy, client communication and coordination, conducting and responding to discovery, all motion practice, settlement evaluation and negotiation, trial and appeal.
-Also, attorneys may be assigned to provide labor and employment advice to specific client departments and to support collective bargaining.
+For this recruitment, the Office seeks an experienced attorney to represent the City in employment litigation and administrative matters.
+The attorney will handle all aspects of their cases, including case assessment, litigation strategy, client communication and coordination, conducting and responding to discovery, all motion practice, settlement evaluation and negotiation, trial and appeal.

 How to qualify